Jersey, Channel Islands

 The 20% tax rate applies to Jersey-based utility companies, such as telephone, gas, and electricity companies.
 Additionally, income from Jersey real estate, including rental income, property development profits, and income from exploiting Jersey land (e.g. quarrying activities) is subject to tax at 20%.
 Companies involved in oil importation and supply are also taxed at 20%.

 The 10% rate applies to Jersey financial services companies.
 A company is defined as a financial services company, under Article 123D of the Income Tax (Jersey) Law 1961, if:

-    - It is registered under the Financial Services (Jersey) Law 1998 to carry out investment business; trust company business; or fund services business as an administrator, custodian or registrar in relation to an unclassified or unregistered fund; or general insurance mediation business as described in either class P or class Q in Part 3 of the Schedule to the Financial Services (Financial Service Business) (Jersey) Order 2009;
+- it is registered under the Financial Services (Jersey) Law 1998 to carry out investment business; trust company business; fund services business as an administrator, custodian, or registrar in relation to an unclassified or unregistered fund; or general insurance mediation business as described in either class P or class Q in Part 3 of the Schedule to the Financial Services (Financial Service Business) (Jersey) Order 2009

 - any assignment to the company of an advance or credit repayable by the customer to a person other than the company.